-2017-18 School Year
+2024-2025 School Year

-It is the responsibility of the Pennsylvania Department of Education to ensure that all children with disabilities residing in the Commonwealth, regardless of the severity of their disability, and who are in need of special education and related services, are identified, located, and evaluated.
+It is the responsibility of the Pennsylvania Department of Education to ensure that all children with disabilities residing in the Commonwealth, regardless of the severity of their disability, and who need special education and related services, are identified, located, and evaluated.
 This responsibility is required by a federal law called the Individual with Disabilities Education Act (IDEA).